-For example, for my Saudi Arabia transit visa, I filled the application and paid online, and then went to the Saudi Arabian consulate in NYC to deliver the requested documentation to get the final approval and the stamp in my passport.
+For example, for my Saudi Arabia transit visa, I filled out the application and paid online.
+Then I went to the Saudi Arabian consulate in NYC to deliver the requested documentation to get the final approval and the stamp on my passport.

 6. What is an Invitation Letter for a Visa, and How to Get One?

 Some countries will require you an Invitation Letter, which is like a letter someone gives you saying they are inviting you to their country.

 Depending on the country, you can get the invitation letter via your tour company, through a visa company, or via someone you know in the country.

 For example, for my trip to Iran, I got my invitation letter (which they call an “authorization code”) via Intrepid Travel, the tour company I used to travel the country.
 By the way, a highly recommended tour!
 I did the same for my trip to North Korea.